Integrated Pest Management

 Proactive measures to prevent pests from entering the home:

-Keep it clean: Don’t leave food or drinks sitting out, pick up pet food at night, clean up spills right away, remove clutter, empty garbage can frequently, store food in tightly sealed containers, vacuum on a regular basis, dust using a damp cloth, launder bedding on a regular basis.
+Don’t leave food or drinks sitting out, pick up pet food at night, clean up spills right away, remove clutter, empty garbage can frequently, store food in tightly sealed containers, vacuum on a regular basis, dust using a damp cloth, launder bedding on a regular basis.

-Keep it dry: Fix any leaks or areas of seepage as soon as possible, use ventilation systems like exhaust fans, vents and windows so steam does not build up, regularly check plumbing and structure for any leaks, clean and check gutters regularly to ensure proper drainage.
+Fix any leaks or areas of seepage as soon as possible, use ventilation systems like exhaust fans, vents and windows so steam does not build up, regularly check plumbing and structure for any leaks, clean and check gutters regularly to ensure proper drainage.

-Keep it maintained: Block or seal any holes or entrance points with solid or fine mesh materials, caulk around sinks and tubs, use insect netting/screens in seasons when windows and doors are left open, install weather stripping around doors and windows, and secure loose wallpaper and trim.
+Block or seal any holes or entrance points with solid or fine mesh materials, caulk around sinks and tubs, use insect netting/screens in seasons when windows and doors are left open, install weather stripping around doors and windows, and secure loose wallpaper and trim.

 How do I monitor for pests?